 In the meantime therefore, they may care to read Mr E. Ellis' assement of how an expanding universe is expressed on Earth in:-

 Mr Ellis posits that :-

-"The decay of five elements (O, Fe, Si, Mg and S) as exemplified by their ionization properties is responsible for the Earth accumulating sufficient mass to double its radius at least twice in the past billion years [and was] responsible for the oxygen in water doubling 6 times in mass and volume for a sixty-four fold increase to incrementally fill the growing ocean beds created during the crustal expansions of (the) past 180 to 200 million years."
+"The decay of five elements (O, Fe, Si, Mg and S) as exemplified by their ionization properties is responsible for the Earth accumulating sufficient mass to double its radius at least twice in the past billion years [and was] responsible for the oxygen in water doubling seven times in mass and volume for a one hundred and twenty-four fold increase to incrementally fill the growing ocean beds created during the crustal expansions of (the) past 180 to 200 million years."

 .. and supports his narrative with six tables and seven figures that clearly reflect the considerable time and thoughtful effort he has invested in this enterprise :-

 Table 1 = Mass doubling rates for the above-mentioned elements

 Table 2, 3 = Earth mass and radius growth over past 540my

 Table 4 = Ionisation potentials of the five elements